-You might have guessed by now, my love for Italy is deep, real and very, very meaningful. 🙂
+You might have guessed by now, my love for Italy is deep, real and very, very meaningful. this is exactly why I wanted to share some gorgeous places to visit in Italy that I’m hoping you’ll love.

-Take a look at some of the very best places you have to visit in Italy this year! 🇮🇹
+Take a look at some of the most gorgeous places to visit in Italy.
+Have the best trip.

 Swipe left to right to reveal the full map